leongxingyu/tp/docs/DeveloperGuide.md

 The HistoryCommand class is responsible for finding any inflows or outflows for a particular PID in the StockPal application.

+The history product feature is facilitated by `HistoryCommand` which extends `Command`.

+Finding of transactionsis done by calling `ProductList#FindTransactions()`.

 The following sequence diagram details how `HistoryCommand#execute()` functions.
 <img src="images/HistoryCommandExecuteSequenceDiagram.png" alt="HistoryCommandExecuteSequenceDiagram.png"/>